Strategic Communication & Innovation M.A. Requirements

 MCOM 5310 Strategic Communication Planning & Writing

-In a competitive, cluttered, multifaceted communication environment, strategic planning can be the difference between success and failure in achieving organizational goals and objectives.
-The course will utilize a case method approach to examine strategic communication practices across a variety of contexts.
-In addition, students will develop a strategic communication plan relevant to their respective areas of interest in strategic communication (nonprofit, corporate, advertising, government, etc.).
-Plans will be writing-intensive and will include the identification of goals, setting objectives, segmenting target publics, developing messages, and selecting sources and channels of communication, as well as focus on the logistics of message delivery including timing and budget.
+The course utilizes a case method approach to examine best practices across a variety of contexts offering students hands-on experience in developing a strategic communication plan.
+The course will examine strategic communication practices across a variety of contexts.
+We will review best practice approaches to integrated communication of advertising, promotional and marketing messages, and public relations across multiple channels.
+The culmination of the course is the development of a strategic communication plan that can be deployed to advance strategic communication goals across any type of organization (nonprofit, corporate, advertising, government, etc.).
+Plans will include the identification of goals, setting objectives, segmenting target publics, developing messages, and selecting sources and channels of communication, as well as focus on the logistics of message delivery including timing and budget.

 MCOM 5312 Media Management, Entrepreneurship & Consulting

 This course explores the management needs and entrepreneurial efforts occurring in the traditional and digital media industries, as well as the role that consultants and freelancers play.
-Topics covered include business strategies, business models, key issues, careers and future considerations for media industry segments, while learning media management strategies and principles of media entrepreneurship and the ways they are applied.
-This includes examining market competition, technological innovation and value creation in the production and distribution of digital media content, plus pragmatic aspects of media management and media startups such as developing a business model and pitching ideas to executives or investors.
+The course will explore business strategies, business models, key issues, careers, and future considerations in media sectors.
+Students will also learn principles of media entrepreneurship and management strategies and the ways they are applied, including an examination of market competition, technological innovation and value creation, and pragmatic aspects of media startups, such as developing a business model and pitching ideas to executives and investors.

 MCOM 5314 Strategic Communication in a Global Environment